ChristineTChen/katacoda-scenarios/integrations-advanced/steps/step4.md

-(You can find our completed solution in the `/workspace/solution` folder, as generated from the steps outlined below.)
+(You can find our completed solution in the `integrations-extras` repo)

 # Create the integration

 Run the following command `ddev create "Github Repo"`{{execute}} and provide the requested information.

 You should see the following message:

 ```
 github_repo
 ├── assets